YuCarl77/omp-node-ts/readme.md

 - Fully embrace the powerful node.js ecosystem.
 - Better data types and maintainability.
 - Convenient asynchronous operations.
-- Internationalization support for different character sets depending on the player.
+- Internationalization support for different charsets depending on the player.
 - Reduce a lot of original code and function dependencies.

 ## Notice